stephenwhippuk/GildedRoseAssignment/README.md

 --- Using the Provided API without the Console Application Wrapper

-The test input as specified by the assignment specification can also be viewed with a complte end to end test within GildedRoseAssignement_Tests.
+The test input as specified by the assignment specification can also be viewed with a complete end to end test within GildedRoseAssignment_Tests.
 This creates the input file as per the specificaton, Executes the API and then tests each line in the output is correct.
 The test is named Execute_WhenRun_WritesCorrectData and can be found within the DailyStockUpdaterTests class

 ---- About the API